USEPA/CMAQ/README.md

 ## CMAQ Repository Guide
 Source code and scripts are organized as follows:
-* **CCTM (CMAQ Chemical Transport Model):** code and scripts for running the 3D-CTM at the heart of CMAQ; also includes technical release notes for the release version of CMAQ.
+* **CCTM (CMAQ Chemical Transport Model):** code and scripts for running the 3D-CTM at the heart of CMAQ.
-* **DOCS:** CMAQ User's Guide, developers guidance, tutorials and known issues.
+* **DOCS:** Release notes for the release version of CMAQ, CMAQ User's Guide, developers guidance, short tutorials and known issues.
 * **PREP:** Data preprocessing tools for important input files like initial and boundary conditions, etc.
 * **POST:** Data postprocessing tools for aggregating and evaluating CMAQ output products (e.g. Combine, Site-Compare, etc)
-* **TUTORIALS:** Short tutorials provide examples of different CMAQ features.
 * **UTIL:** Utilities for generating code and using CMAQ (e.g. chemical mechanism generation, IO-API, etc)

 ## Documentation